Filocava99/Blocker/README.md

 # FWBlocker
-Plugin made for ForgottenWorld with the scope of blocking specific items, potions and enchants
+Plugin made for ForgottenWorld with the purpose of blocking specific items, potions and enchants